-Stock futures sink after weekend riots grip America
+Stock futures trade cautiously after weekend riots grip America

 SPACEX NASA ASTRONAUTS BOARD INTERNATIONAL SPACE STATION IN HISTORIC MISSION

+In Asian markets on Monday, Japan's Nikkei traded higher by 0.9 percent, Hong Kong's Hang Seng added 3.2 percent and China's Shanghai Composite rose 1.9 percent.

-Elsewhere, West Texas Intermediate crude oil futures fell nearly 1 percent to $35.86 per barrel after the energy sector research firm Energy Intelligence reported OPEC+ will consider the 9.7 million barrel per day production cut by an additional one to two months.
+Elsewhere, West Texas Intermediate crude oil futures are lower by 0.5 percent at $35.29 per barrel after the energy sector research firm Energy Intelligence reported OPEC+ will consider the 9.7 million barrel per day production cut by an additional one to two months.
 The size of the cut is scheduled to be reduced to 8 million barrels per day beginning in July.

 Oil is coming off its best month ever with a gain of 88 percent.